ollykel/WhiteboardEditor/Frontend/README.md

 # React + TypeScript + Vite

+TODO: REMOVE THIS LINE; THIS IS TO TEST A WORKFLOW ONLY

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: